-This course will offer guidance on preparing for your viva examination.
+This course is intended for students who are close to submitting their thesis and will offer guidance on preparing for your viva examination.

 At the end of this course you will:

-- understand the format and purpose of the viva examination, - know how to devise a strategy for preparing for the final viva, - have gained confidence to perform well in your final examination, - have viewed an example of a simulated viva examination.
+- understand the format and purpose of the viva examination, - know how to devise a strategy for preparing for the final viva, - have gained confidence to perform well in your final examination, - have viewed an example of a simulated viva examination, - have participated in a role play of a viva, - have had a chance to discuss your viva concerns with others.